mit-plv/lean4-itree/README.md

-Coinductive Choice Tree using QPFs
+Coinductive Interaction Trees using QPFs